Invisalign vs. SmileDirectClub: How They Compare

 SmileDirectClub clear aligners

-• They are manufactured in the U.S.A’s largest FDA-cleared clear aligner facility.
+• They were manufactured in the U.S.A’s largest FDA-cleared clear aligner facility.

-• They are made of BPA-free clear plastic.
+• They were made of BPA-free clear plastic.

-• They feature Comfort Sense ™ technology with soft, medium, and hard plastics for a comfortable fit.
+• They featured Comfort Sense ™ technology with soft, medium, and hard plastics for a comfortable fit.

-• They are free of unsightly attachments or buttons.
+• They were free of attachments or buttons.

 Comparing the customer experience